linuskmr/fortytwo-lang/README.md

 The goal for FTL is to compile to LLVM IR at some point in the future.

+See [Future Thoughts](future_thoughts.md) for how the langugage could look like later on.

 ## Reserved keywords

 **Memory:**